Makerspace Policies & Guidelines

 Guidelines for Use

-• Covered drinks are welcome in the makerspace.
-Food is not permitted.
+• Food is not permitted.
 Snacks may be eaten in the patio.

-• Tools and equipment are available to Makers on a first come, first serve basis.
+• Tools and equipment are available to users on a first come, first serve basis.

 • Makerspace staff and volunteers will assist in explaining operation of tools and equipment as time allows, and will make available upon request materials such as manuals.
 Be advised that not all staff will be knowledgeable about all equipment available at the makerspace.

-• The restricted equipment, such as the 3D printer, will be operated by makerspace staff and volunteers only.
+• The restricted equipment, such as the 3D printer, will be operated by makerspace staff and volunteers only unless a user has received appropriate training.

 • Makers must clean their workspaces and return tools in clean condition to their original location before leaving the premises.

-• Storage space may be made available for Makers with unfinished projects at the discretion of makerspace staff and volunteers.
-The Makerspace does not accept responsibility for projects left at the makerspace.
+• Storage space may be made available for users with unfinished projects at the discretion of makerspace staff and volunteers.
+The Makerspace does not accept responsibility for projects left at the Makerspace.

 • The Library's Code of Conduct applies to the Makerspace.